 Potassium is important in turf grass.
-The folks over at Jonathan Green say Nutrients supplied by soil and nature alone are frequently not enough for healthy grass growth.
+The folks over at Jonathan Green say that nutrients supplied by soil and nature alone are frequently insufficient for healthy grass growth.
 Potassium or potash, as it is sometimes called, is the third number listed on fertilizer bags, such as 10-6-4.
-Potassium’s chemical symbol is “K,” and is a macronutrient like nitrogen, and phosphorous, which means they are needed in larger (macro) amounts for healthy plant growth than micronutrients which are needed in smaller (micro) amounts such as iron, magnesium, and zinc.
-Many lawn fertilizers emphasize the first number, nitrogen, because it helps grow green, lush grass, but potassium plays a critical role in plant growth and health too.
+Potassium’s chemical symbol is “K,” and it is a macronutrient like nitrogen, and phosphorous, which means they are needed in larger (macro) amounts for healthy plant growth than micronutrients which are needed in smaller (micro) amounts such as iron, magnesium, and zinc.
+Many lawn fertilizers emphasize the first number, nitrogen because it helps grow green, lush grass, but potassium also plays a critical role in plant growth and health.

-Soil is composed of tiny particles that are bound together creating larger particles and this is what makes up the “soil structure.”
+Soil is composed of tiny particles bound together, creating larger particles, which is what makes up the “soil structure.”
 This binding of soil particles allows water and air to filter and collect in the soil.
 Soils with a higher percentage of clay (loamy) will hold more water and nutrients.
 Sandy soil does not have the same structure or holding capacity, so water and nutrients will leach quickly.
 A soil test will show that saline soils have a relatively high number of sodium ions compared to healthy soils.

-Excessive salt not only destroys the soil structure but also attracts water and blocks its absorption to plant roots.
+Excessive salt destroys the soil structure, attracts water, and blocks its absorption to plant roots.
 As a result, plants may exhibit signs of drought even when the soil is wet or waterlogged.
 Other signs of salt damage may be water pooling on the surface without penetrating.
 Just as the results of high soil salinity on plants is seen in leaf and stem burns, it is hard on earthworms and microorganisms as well, according to Lawn Care Academy.